Are you struggling with low motivation and feeling empty?

 How long will depression counseling take?

 There is no right or wrong answer.
 If your depression symptoms are a result of circumstances—such as a life-transition or recent loss—treatment may be fairly short.
 If you’re dealing with depression that is more chronic and long-standing, however, you may need extra time to heal.
-Regardless, I encourage you not to be too hard on yourself.
+Regardless, I encourage you not to get discouraged.
 Everyone heals differently, and the duration of treatment is not important in the long run.

 Experience Healing And Transformation In Every Aspect Of Your Life